blackhatethicalhacking/ScopeHunter/README.md

 **Find Your Next Target with ScopeHunter!**

 ScopeHunter is written by Chris "SaintDruG" Abou-Chabke from Black Hat Ethical Hacking and is designed for Red Teams and Bug Bounty Hunters!

+Shout out and thanks to <a href="https://github.com/shadowdevnotreal"> ShadowDevnotreal

 </p>

 # Description